 The following is a discussion and analysis of our results of operations for the three and six months ended June 30, 2014 and 2013, respectively.
 The following also includes a discussion of our liquidity and capital resources at June 30, 2014.
-This discussion and analysis should be read in conjunction with the unaudited consolidated financial statements and notes thereto included in this filing and the audited consolidated financial statements and notes thereto contained in our Form 10-K for the fiscal year ended December 31, 2013.
+This discussion and analysis should be read in conjunction with the unaudited consolidated financial statements and notes thereto included in this filing and the audited consolidated financial statements and notes thereto and December 31, 2013.
 This filing contains forward-looking statements that involve risks and uncertainties.
 Actual results may differ materially from the results described or implied by these forward-looking statements.
 See "Note on Forward-Looking Statements."